-The 1984 Liberal card (first year with Group Voting Tickets) set out the below-the-line equivalent of an above-the-line Liberal Senate vote, and gave the explanation that “Your 1 Liberal vote means that you have voted as below”, with the below-the-line equivalent overwritten with the message, “No need to mark this section”.
+The 1984 Liberal card (first year with the now discontinued Group Voting Tickets) set out the below-the-line equivalent of an above-the-line Liberal Senate vote, and explained that “Your 1 Liberal vote means that you have voted as below”, with the below-the-line equivalent overwritten with the message, “No need to mark this section”.

 The 2001 Liberal card omitted that first statement, but still set out the below-the-line equivalent of an above-the-line Liberal Senate vote, and still overwrote it with the message, “No need to complete this part”.
 Labor and the Democrats named their top 3 and 4 Senate candidates respectively, but only the Democrats were even-handed in advising voters whether they should vote above-the-line or below-the-line.

 By 2010, neither the explanation nor the below-the-line equivalent remained, but there was still the message, ‘No need to complete the “below-the-line” section.